 Our Spay-Neuter Assistance Clarksville (SNAC) program offers low-cost vouchers based on your income level.
-You do not have to be a resident of Montgomery Co. to qualify for a voucher; however, the vouchers must be redeemed at one of our 13 participating veterinary clinics: Animal Hospital (McClure St. off Riverside Dr.), Animal House (Dover Rd.), Cats on Commerce (downtown), Eastview Veterinary Clinic (Madison St.), Family Pet Hospital (Exit 11), Houston Co.
+You do not have to be a resident of Montgomery Co. to qualify for a voucher; however, the vouchers must be redeemed at one of our 13 participating veterinary clinics: All God’s Creatures (next door to Precious Friends), Animal Hospital (McClure St. off Riverside Dr.), Animal House (Dover Rd.), Cats on Commerce (downtown), Eastview Veterinary Clinic (Madison St.), Family Pet Hospital (Exit 11), Houston Co.
 Animal Clinic (Erin, TN), North Stewart Veterinary Clinic (Dover, TN), Oak Grove Animal Hospital (Oak Grove, KY), Parkway Animal Clinic (McClardy Rd. off 101st Parkway), Pet Calls LLC (mobile clinic), Sango Veterinary Clinic (Madison St.), Southside Veterinary Clinic (Hwy.
 48/13), Tiny Town Veterinary Clinic (Exit 1).

 Program Qualifications for those on FIXED or LIMITED Income:

 Qualifications typically include individuals that can provide current proof of any of the following: